applebytez/BLANK-FUCKER/README.md

 # This project is now closed
 Since blank grabber has died, we have also stopped supporting it.
 The new 'owner' is an even bigger script kiddie who can't write a single function or feature or any sort of bypass against our tool.
 Safe to say, we will probably not need to make a single change to support blank grabber for a while.

+**I am keeping it un-archived incase ANY retards who currently work on blank grabber think of fucking about.**

 <br><br>
 <img width="1336" alt="image" src="https://github.com/applebytez/BLANK-FUCKER/assets/129020795/f2c7bdfa-c9d9-4c9e-9e00-749564723ac5">
 <br>